-This section describes the steps to add or remove an Office 365 service to audit; update the account used by the agent to maintain Exchange Online auditing configuration; and update the mailboxes and type of Exchange Online events to monitor.
+This section describes the steps to add or remove an Office 365 service to audit and update the mailboxes and type of Exchange Online events to monitor.

 To select a new agent, you must create a new template or use the Set-CAO365Template command through PowerShell.
 (See the Change Auditor PowerShell Command Guide for details.)